wortell/AZSentinel/docs/New-AzSentinelAlertRule.md

 ```

 ### -SuppressionDuration
-Enter the suppression duration, example: 5H or 5M (H stands for Hour and M stands for Minute)
+Enter the query period, exmaple: 5H, 5M, 5D (H stands for Hour, M stands for Minute and D stands for Day)

 ```yaml
 Type: String